nus-tic2002-2019/website/admin/index-tic2002.md

    * Recommended length 7 minutes, max length 10 minutes).
    * Audio narration is optional if the demo can be understood without the audio.
    * Ensure the video is in a format that can be played by any computer.
+   * Submission: Name the file with your name (to match the jar and the report file) and upload to LumiNUS.

 </div>
 </div>